 In addition to the traditional Individual member, Organizational Pricing is an optional dues model that's based on the total number of attorneys across an entire organization, including all office locations in any country.
-It delivers better value for organizations of all sizes and offers the ability to extend ALA membership to all legal management professionals who can benefit from ALA's resources - without any additional dues payment required.
+It delivers better value for organizations of all sizes and offers the ability to extend ALA membership to all legal management professionals employed by the organization who can benefit from ALA's resources - without any additional dues payment required.